Skip to main content

 • Lincoln (1,000 sqft 3BR/2BA): modern variant available on request.

-Every variant is the same fixed price as the standard model.
-The roof profile, cladding, and trim package change — the floor plan, dimensions, structural envelope, and pricing stay the same.
+Every variant is the same fixed plan fee as the standard model.
+The roof profile, cladding, and trim package change — the floor plan, dimensions, structural envelope, and plan fee stay the same.

 The Wilshire Signature Home in modern flat-roof variant — 400 sqft studio with smooth stucco siding and clean parapet